 It can be very difficult to get a new YouTube channel off its feet.
-You post your latest web series episode or monologue and wait and wait and wait for the likes, comments, and subscribers to come pouring in.
+You post your latest web series episode or monologue and wait (and wait and wait) for the likes, comments, and subscribers to come pouring in.
 Instead…crickets.
-But don’t worry—here are 10 quick tips to help you get your first 100 subscribers on your YouTube channel.
+But don’t worry—here are 10 quick tips to help you get your first 100 YouTube subscribers.

 1. Narrow your audience.

 A lot of novice content creators create random videos that they think everyone will like.
-What usually happens is because they’re trying desperately to appeal to everyone, they end up appealing to no one.
+But—because they’re trying desperately to appeal to everyone—they usually end up appealing to no one.
 Think hard about who you’re creating content for.
 Are they TV actors, “Game of Thrones” fans, “Harry Potter” fans, or horror film lovers?
 Be specific.
-Before you create any content do some research on YouTube to see what kind of content they like.
+Before you create any content, do some research on YouTube to see what kind of videos are performing well that relate to a topic you are interested in.
 What keywords are in this content?
-Then you can create content you know your audience will enjoy.
+Then you can create content you know your audience is actually seeking.

 2. Create a trailer for your channel.